UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

 ```

 ## DONE!
 That was a long list of steps that hopefully will be simplified in the future.
-But, you've successfully added your function.
+But, you've successfully added your command.
 If something is wrong with the guide or something needs changing, bring it up on the discord!